Regularity of the Scattering Matrix for Nonlinear Helmholtz Eigenfunctions: Microlocal analysis of the resolvents

 The inverse maps are the incoming/outgoing resolvent $R(\lambda \pm i0)$.
 As with \eqref{eq:res map mod reg}, we notice the sharp difference of one in the spatial regularity, and the avoidance of the threshold value at the radial sets.

 Moreover, we can combine variable order spaces with module regularity, obtaining isomorphisms

-We emphasize that in \eqref{eq:var spaces modreg}, we can allow $k=0$, that is, only consider small module regularity, in contrast to \eqref{eq:res map mod reg}.
+We emphasize that in \eqref{eq:var spaces modreg}, we can allow $\kappa=0$, that is, only consider small module regularity, in contrast to \eqref{eq:res map mod reg}.

 These variable order module regularity results do not appear explicitly in our previous work \cite{ghsz20}, but such results follow readily from the propagation estimates in Section 3 of that paper.
 (The reason for restricting the module regularity spaces to constant orders in \cite{ghsz20} is that it is more convenient to analyze multiplicative properties of such spaces when the orders are constant.)
 We shall not review variable order spaces in detail here, referring the reader to \cite{va18}.
 Here we only mention one elementary property of such spaces.
 Namely, we can conclude containment in these types of variable order spaces using microlocalization.
-For example, it is straightforward to show that, given a tempered distribution $u$, if there exists $Q_+ \in \Psisc^{0,0}$ as in \eqref{eq:q pm} such that $Q_+ u \in H^{s, -1/2 - \epsilon} $ and $(\Id - Q_+) u \in H^{s, -1/2 + \epsilon}$, then $u \in H^{s, \vl_+}$ (provided $\delta > 0$ in the definition of $\vl_+$ is sufficiently small.)
+For example, it is straightforward to show that, given a tempered distribution $u$, for $\epsilon > 0$ sufficiently small and $Q_+ \in \Psisc^{0,0}$ as in \eqref{eq:q pm}, if $Q_+ u \in H^{s, -1/2 - \delta} $ and $(\Id - Q_+) u \in H^{s, -1/2 + \delta}$, then $u \in H^{s, \vl_+}$.

 We note that in all these considerations, the value of $\vl_\pm$ off $\Sigma$ is essentially irrelevant, since off $\Sigma$ one has elliptic estimates for $H - \lambda^2$.